-Coronavirus - SARS; Coronavirus - 2019-nCoV; Coronavirus - Severe acute respiratory syndrome; Coronavirus - Middle east respiratory syndrome; Coronavirus - MERS
+Coronavirus - SARS; Coronavirus - 2019-nCoV; Coronavirus - COVID-19; Coronavirus - Severe acute respiratory syndrome; Coronavirus - Middle East respiratory syndrome; Coronavirus - MERS

 Some animal coronaviruses evolve (mutate) and are passed from animals to humans.
 They may then spread through person-to-person contact.
 The coronaviruses that spread from animals to humans can sometimes cause more severe illness: